-Reports-Report cards are issued to students at the end of the first week following the close of each nine weeks grading period.
-Report cards are to be taken home, examined, signed by a parent, and returned to school within one week.
-Student in Kindergarten-Second grades will receive a quarterly evaluation of progress, which contains a skills check list.
+Report cards are issued to students at the end of the first week following the close of each nine weeks grading period.
+For questions regarding grades, please contact the classroom teacher.

 Mid-term progress reports are sent to parents as needed to report student progress.
 Upon receipt of the report, parents are encouraged to contact the school if any questions arise concerning the notice.
 The main purpose of the report is to notify parents about student progress so that parents, students, and teachers might work more closely to implement corrective measures that will improve that progress.